This document summarizes key immigration issues to understand and follow.

 Scholars and Professors

-- H-1Bs are being scrutinized, particularly where the job does not require a specific degree.
+- H-1Bs are being scrutinized, particularly where the job does not require a specific degree, but litigation has helped temper this trend.

-- Some spouses of H-1B visa holders may lose their ability to work.
+- The government may propose a rule to cause spouses of H-1B visa holders to lose their ability to work.

 - Address mental health consequences of immigration policy.
 Consider adding counseling resources to visa law presentations.